-We’ll climb at The Dewerstone, Sheeps Tor (images above) or on any of the numerous Dartmoor outcrops (Hound Tor or Hay Tor for example) where there are many single and multi pitch routes of all grades, from very easy to quite tough!
-Make sure you bring suitable food and cooking gear for breakfast and also food for mid-day as there are no shops near the climbing areas for food and drink.
+With climbing at The Dewerstone and Sheeps Tor (images above) or on numerous Dartmoor outcrops (Hound Tor or Hay Tor for example) there are hundreds of single and multi pitch routes of all grades, from very easy to extremely tough – something for everyone!

 This is a weekend meet to the beautiful South Wales coast to the Gower Peninsula.
 There are some very friendly routes with good rock that are climbable straight off the beach!
 It’s a really good location for all climbing abilities…and also for bringing family along who love walking or beaches!

 Camping will be at Nicholaston Farm which has really good facilities and is a short walk from climbing at and around Three Cliffs Bay.
 Their details can be found at: http://www.nicholastonfarm.co.uk/